 SynopsisStages of Change Theory parses learning into a sequence of five stages, each associated with specific strategies to promote movement to the next stage while preventing regression to previous stages.
 Originally based on studies of people who were trying to stop smoking, it has since been applied to a broad range of skills and concepts.
 The stages in the 1992 version were:

-- Maintenance – the learner has maintained change an extended period and is taking stages to avoid regression
+- Maintenance Stage (J.O.
+Prochaska, C.C.
+DiClemente, 1970s) – the fifth phase in the Stages of Change model, during which one maintains change for an extended period and is taking steps to avoid regression